Understanding off-road suspension can be a bit intimidating, owing to the plethora of design choices for various applications.

 Solid Axle vs Independent Suspension

-Alternatively, in an independent suspension, the wheels move independently of one another, allowing superior on-road performance and improved ride quality.
+On the contrary, in an independent suspension, the wheels move independently of one another, allowing superior on-road performance and improved ride quality.

 There are, of course, several types of independent suspension, ranging from Wishbones to MacPhersons to multi-link arrangements.